msisk23/MPC_Project/README.md

 ## 3. Scope and Features of the Project

-- Remove dependencies from MPI
+- Remove dependencies on MPI
     - Spawn one process per party without MPI
     - Standing TCP connections between the data analysts, data owner, and the secure computation parties
     - Asynchronous Communication